johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 **Chip** to **2 MB**, leave **Slow** at **512 KB**, and set **Z2 Fast** to **8 MB**.

 Let's call this _A500 Floppy, max mem, PAL_.
-Make sure to create the NTSC variant too.
+Make sure to create the NTSC variant, too, set up the shaders---you know the drill.

 #### Detailed description